How We Hire

-After you’ve identified the position you’re interested in, you will be required to submit an application.
-Depending on the role, you might see fields to submit a resume, cover letter, and a few application questions.
-Make sure to dedicate time and effort to all aspects of your application.
-Our hiring team places a strong emphasis on thoughtful cover letters and thorough responses to application questions.
+After you’ve identified the area you’re interested in, you will be required to submit a bit more information about yourself.
+Depending on the area, you might see fields to submit a resume and answer a few additional questions.
+Our hiring team places a strong emphasis on thorough responses to our questions.

-Once you submit your application, it goes straight into our Applicant Tracking System where a recruiter or hiring manager (yes, a real employee!) will review it.
+Once you register your interest, it goes straight into our Applicant Tracking System, where a recruiter or hiring manager (yes, a real employee!) will review it.
 Fun fact: We don’t use software to analyze or decline anyone who applies.

 We recognize that, for most candidates, this will be a completely new experience.
 To help prepare you for a Slack interview, see our most important tips below!